aaronfc/unnamed-rts/docs/tasks.md

 	- [ ] Check on other assets
 	    - [ ] https://opengameart.org/content/medieval-rts-120
 - [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
 Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
-- [ ] ⚠️  We are not taking into account attack range when attacking (or receiving damage) - look into this when we start implementing the tower defense buildings
 - [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.
-- [ ] 🐛 When moving a group of entities.
-Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
 - [ ] 💡 Have some "debug menu" that we can use to: generate enemies, generate villagers, toggle debug mode for the navigation mesh, etc
 - [ ] Revamp game-over screen style
-- [ ] 🐛 Zooming / blurry on Firefox
 - [ ] 🐛 Pause time when game is paused (changing to different tab)
 - [ ] 🐛 Timer delay (already workarounded but after moving preload to separate scene maybe it's fixed)
-- [ ] Document: Github Pages
 - [ ] 🐛 villager-icon key already in use - Fix: Move all images loading to a booting scene
-- [ ] Study alternatives to accessing Scene's data directly from, for example, GameOverSceen.
-Scene Registry?
 - [ ] Keep score leader board or similar
 - [ ] 💡 Make the "Next wave coming in 10 seconds" update the message every second @Chris2A
-- [ ] Villager refactor: Extract status to Tasks
 - [ ] Randomly generate map. - Main building position and resources. - Document that in the [game document][1].
-- [ ] Add "scenes" to the game. - Loading screen. - Main menu - Game (everything done until now)

 ## Done